JJotham/JJotham/README.md

-- 👋 Hi, I’m Jotham
+- 👋 Hi, I’m Jotham.
+A technical writer based in Nairobi.
-- 👀 I’m interested in back end web development and mobile development
+- 👀 I’m interested in front end web development.
-- 🌱 I’m currently
+- 🌱 I’m currently learning Javascript with a view of progressing to react and angular.
-- 💞️ I’m looking to collaborate on ... not at the moment
-- 📫 How to reach me ... find me on Twitter @onejotham.
+- 📫 You can find me on Twitter @onejotham.

 <!---
 JJotham/JJotham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.